Duende IdentityServer v6.3 to v7.0

 Duende.IdentityServer.EntityFramework

-Section titled “Duende.IdentityServer.EntityFramework”We also provide a default implementation of the stores in the Duende.IdentityServer.EntityFramework
+Section titled “Duende.IdentityServer.EntityFramework”We also provide a default implementation of the stores in the Duende.IdentityServer.EntityFramework package, but this

 implementation is still highly abstracted because it is usable with any database that has an EF provider.
 Different